saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ![Salt State](/img/salt_state.png "Salt State")
 {: refdef}

 A salt-master can tell a minion that it needs to run a state.
 The minion will execute the state and return the result using the ZeroMQ message bus.
-Because of the fact that the minion executes the state, it is possible to run a state on many thousands of systems at the same time without overwhelming the master.
+Because the minion executes the state, it is possible to run a state on many thousands of systems at the same time without overwhelming the master.

 The state system has access to most Salt interfaces.
 This means that from within a state, you are free to access the pillar, the grains and other Salt facilities.
 Additionally, the state system itself can be used by other Salt features as well.
 Salt reactors and runners for instance can also run states.
 Obviously, it is also possible to run a state from the CLI at will or to schedule states at regular intervals.